barmangolap15/COVID-19_tracker_app_using_REST_API/README.md

 <img src="covid_19.jpg" height=500 width=1000>

 In this app, **REST API** is used to fetch the data in the app.
-Datas are updating according to the api.
+Data are updating according to the api.
 And in this app, we can get

-the details of the every affected countries as well as Global data.
+the details of every affected country as well as Global data.

-Also, for authentication **Google sigin** method is used in this app.
+Also, for authentication, **Google sign-in** method is used in this app.